 This article covers some of the main issues to be considered when making a fully-informed decision regarding a CVA.

-If one of your customers has proposed a CVA and you would like help to fully understand the implications and the process, please contact a member of our Business Recovery team.
+If one of your customers has proposed a CVA and you would like help to fully understand the implications and the process, please contact a member of our Restructuring team.